 Lucking out in Lenzerheide

-Lenzerheide’s top speed, balls to the wall track divides opinion.
-With some loving it’s high speed nature and others criticise if for not being technical enough.
+Lenzerheide’s top speed, balls to the wall track divides opinion – some love its high speed nature and others criticise if for not being technical enough.
 But, as soon as the riders took to the sun-parched earth it became clear that the high speeds and loose ground added layers of technicality to the simple-looking track.
 In previous years, the winning riders needed to put everything on the line to get within reach of the top step of the podium and this year wasn’t going to be an exception.
 The last two times the World Cup circus passed through the Swiss Alps, this track has been dominated by Rachel Atherton who won 2 of the 2 previous rounds.
 In the men’s race, Danny Hart and Greg Minnaar equally share the spoils of taking gold here.